 There have been lots of talks as well about how much calcium we even absorb from cow’s milk and it’s my understanding it’s not crucial.
 Find ways to boost calcium in other areas of your diet.

-Below are simple swaps to help you make the transition to a dairy-free diet.
+Below are simple swaps for beginners to help you make the transition to a dairy-free diet.
 More often than not it's about getting used to buying new brands and adjusting flavors.

 But you will probably want some type of milk on hand for breakfast food, smoothies, and baking recipes.

-This is mainly because too much of anything can cause issues and it's always good to rotate your fats.
+One thing to note is that too much of anything can cause issues and it's always good to rotate your fats.

 In regards to soy milk, it isn't something I recommend a lot of as a Sports Nutrition Coach.
 Soy milk, and excess soy in general can cause some issues hormonally.
 Especially since you'd probably be consuming high amounts of soy milk, I'd choose a different option.